Magik11/poracleWiki/userguide/en/forms.md

 # Special Form_Names
 Some Pokémon in the game have multiple forms.
 Those forms all have the same Pokémon name, but can be filtered separately.
 E.g. **`/track Exeggutor`** sends notifications for both forms of Exeggutor, Alola and normal (Kanto).
 However, you can also track only the normal form using **`/track Exeggutor formnormal`**.

+Note that you may use a colon (:) in between the form parameter and the target form, such as `form:alolan`.

 | Written Command | Pokémon Form |
 | :-----------|:-------------|
 |"FormNormal"| Sends notifications only for the basic form of the Pokémon  |